archivesunleashed/archivesunleashed.org/content/toronto/index.md

 ## Sponsors

+This event is possible thanks to the generous support of <a href="https://mellon.org/"> Andrew W. Mellon </a>Foundation, <a href="https://onesearch.library.utoronto.ca/about"> the University of Toronto Libraries </a>, the <a href="https://uwaterloo.ca/arts/">University of Waterloo’s Faculty of Arts</a>, < a href="https://www.library.yorku.ca/web/York" University Libraries </a>, <a href="https://www.computecanada.ca"> Compute Canada </a> , and <a href="http://www.startsmartlabs.com"> Start Smart Labs </a>.
 |                                              |                                    |                                             |
 |----------------------------------------------|------------------------------------|---------------------------------------------|
 | ![alt text](/images/mellon-logo-600x300.png) | ![alt text](/images/uoft-logo-600x200.png) | ![alt text](/images/waterloo-arts-logo-600x200.png) | ![alt text](/images/compute_canada_logo.png) | ![alt text](/images/start_smart_logo) | ![alt text](images/yorku-logo.png) |